 - combined service-connected evaluation rating of 80% or higher

-- total disability rating for a service-connected disability without regard to evaluation percent
+- a total disability rating for a service-connected disability without regard to evaluation percent

-Example: Your 61st birthday is in November 2020.
-You may file an application requesting an exemption on your 2021 taxes.
+Example: Your 61st birthday is in November 2022.
+You may file an application requesting an tax relief on your 2023 taxes.

-You must own your home in San Juan County by December 31 the year before the taxes to be exempted are due.
-For example, to receive an exemption in 2021, you must own your home by December 31, 2020.
-(Unless you are transferring the exemption from one house to another, you must also meet the occupancy requirement of living in your house for more than six months during 2020.)
+You must own your home in San Juan County by December 31 of the assessment year.
+For example, to receive an exemption in 2023, you must own your home by December 31, 2022.
+(Unless you are transferring the exemption from one house to another, you must also meet the occupancy requirement of living in your house for more than six months during 2022.)

-The type of ownership must be in total (fee owner), as a life estate (including a lease for life), or by contract purchase.
+Qualifying types of ownership are in fee, as a life estate (including a lease for life), or by contract purchase.
 There is no provision for ownership through a trust, however, a trust may meet the ownership requirement if it creates a life estate for the applicant.

-Your annual household disposable income may not exceed $40,000.
+Your annual household disposable income (defined below) may not exceed $40,000.

 Household income includes the combined disposable income of you, your spouse or domestic partner, and any co-tenants.
 A co-tenant is a person who lives in your home and has an ownership interest in your home.